claus-codes/tutorials/README.md

 -

-## Assignment 5: Creating an array of numbers, and remove values from it
+## Assignment 5: Create an array of numbers, and remove values from it

 Write a function called `createNumberList()` that accepts a single parameter called `maximumNumber`.
 The function must return a new `Array` containing numbers going from `1` up to the value of `maximumNumber` in sequential order.